marcus-k/home-page/README.md

 ## Docker Setup

 The `.env` file and web links should be setup in the same manner as the [manual setup](#manual-setup).
-Then, the docker image can be build using:
+Then, the docker image can be built using:
 ```bash
 docker build . -t <your username>/homepage
 ```